 Mobility is your ability to move freely and with ease according to your natural body composition and predispositions.
-While you are not able to surpass your natural limits, you can certainly achieve more regarding total body movement and flexibility than you previously imagined.
+While you are not able to surpass your physical limits, you can indeed achieve more regarding total body movement and flexibility than you previously imagined.

-Mobility plays a key role in both aerobic and anaerobic training.
-Whether you are training for strength, cardiovascular endurance, explosive power or simply love to go for a jog in the morning, your mobility (or the lack of it) will define the health of your joints, and will affect your future performance exponentially as you age.
+Mobility plays a crucial role in both aerobic and anaerobic training.
+Whether you are training for strength, cardiovascular endurance, explosive power or just love to go for a jog in the morning, your mobility (or the lack of it) will define the health of your joints and will affect your future performance exponentially as you age.

 Benefits of mobility training

 The benefits of practising mobility and corrective movements are numerous.
-Exercise science puts an emphasis on mobility as one of the key factors in determining the amount of weight a strength athlete will be able to lift, the longevity of their joints, tendons and ligaments.
+Exercise science emphasises mobility as one of the critical factors in determining the amount of weight a strength athlete will be able to lift, the longevity of their joints, tendons and ligaments.
 Likewise, endurance athletes such as marathon runners, cyclists and sprinters, to name a few, can prolong the health and lifespan of their knees, hips, and shins, as they are prone to various conditions due to the nature of their sports and the amount of stress they can put on these particular areas.

 The joints, more than any other part of the body, are prone to injury over time.
-While it is important to strengthen the muscles around the joint for stability and strength, it is also important to relieve any accumulated tension in the joint itself and its surrounding muscles to prevent and treat injuries.
+While it is essential to strengthen the muscles around the joint for stability and strength, it is also necessary to relieve any accumulated tension in the joint itself and its surrounding tissues to prevent and treat injuries.